The sequel novel to Transformers: Exodus.

 - Cloudcuckoolander: Wreck-Gar comes off this way to the Cybertronians.

-- Composite Character: Wreck-Gar's origins and TV Speak are borrowed from G1, but his naivete and simpleminded nature are from Transformers Animated.
+- Composite Character: Wreck-Gar's origins and TV Speak are borrowed from G1, but his naivety, simpleminded nature, and Garbage Truck alt-mode are from Transformers Animated.

 - Faux Affably Evil: Thundertron appears to make use of the universal greeting on any Cybertronian he meets, though doesn't act friendly very long afterwards.